Tower of London see the Crown Jewels

 The Tower of London is famously guarded by Yeoman Warders who were once used to keep the prisoners inside the Tower safe.
 Now, you will find them outside the Crown Jewels, keeping a watchful eye on the Tower’s proceedings.
 You’ll get the chance to see these iconic Warders, helping you to discover more about this historic landmark on London’s north bank.

 Go past the Yeoman Warders and have the special chance to see the majestic Crown Jewels.
 These dazzling diamond-encrusted masterpieces are a must-see part of the Tower of London and won’t leave you disappointed.
 Owned by some of the most famous monarchs in royal British history, you will get to see which Crown was worn by which Queen or King.
 You’ll even get to see Queen Elizabeth II’s exquisite Imperial State Crown worn at the State Openings of Parliament.

 Once home to a vast array of wild animals, the Tower of London houses the interactive Royal Beasts Exhibition to give visitors an insight into this fascinating part of history.
 From lions to baboons (and even a polar bear!), many royal beasts called the Tower of London home.

 See historic armours including those of Henry VIII, Charles I and James II.
 These are set in a parade along side beautifully-carved horses.
 Dating back to the 17th century, the Line of Kings is one of the earliest museum exhibits.
 You wont see any Queens or less popular monarchs in this exhibit, as they didn't play a part in the royal message that the monarchy wanted to give early Tower visitors.

-- Please select your chosen day of visit and if a timeslot is needed, please select one.
-Otherwise, you are free to enter at any time during entry hours.
+- Please select your chosen date of visit.
+If your chosen date does not require a timeslot, you are free to enter at any time on that date.

 - Refunds are available if you cancel your tickets more than 48 hours before your travel date.